pascal-fb-martin/houselinux/README.md

 ```
 GET /metrics/info
 ```
 This endpoint returns general information about the server hardware, OS, uptime, etc. They are separate from the metrics because they seldom change and are not performance related.
-The data is a JSON object, TBD.
+The data is a JSON object, as follows:
+* host: the name of the server running this service.
+* timestamp: the time of the request/response.
+* info.arch: the name of the processor architecture (not the processor model).
+* info.os: the name of the OS (e.g. "Linux").
+* info.version: the version of the OS kernel.
+* info.cores: the number of active cores.
+* info.boot: the time of the last boot.

 ## Implementation